 1. The method is part of STRI’s scope of accreditation.

-- STRI’s accreditation can be found on STRI’s website, see more information here.
+- STRI’s accreditation can be found on STRI’s website.

-- STRI holds flexible accreditation, which means that STRI themselves have the right to introduce or remove methods in the scope of accreditation.
+- STRI holds flexible scope, which means that STRI themselves have the right to introduce or remove methods in the scope of accreditation.

 2. The measuring system is part of the STRI accreditation.